 XVI.I.
-When a contestant refuses to comply with the competition rules or the Referee's order intentionally, the Referee may declare the contestant loser by penalties after one minute (announce kye-shi).
+When a contestant refuses to comply with the competition rules or the Referee's order intentionally, the Referee may declare the contestant loser.

 XVI.J.
-Any combination of half-point or full-point penalties, which brings the total of "minus" points to four (4), shall cause that competitor to be declared the loser.
+Any combination of half-point or full-point penalties, which brings the total of "minus" points to five (5), shall cause that competitor to be declared the loser.

 XVI.K.
-To reverse a violation call the Referee shall repeat the wrong signal, then wave the right palm twice horizontally from right to left as wide as the shoulders while facing the computer operator.
+To reverse a violation call the Referee shall repeat the wrong signal, extend the right palm to the front, move the hand to the right, then to left as wide as the shoulders, and then back to the center while facing the computer operator.
 He will then declare the proper infraction.
 (See Appendix A)